Who Are the Real Cape Codders?

 I live on Cape Cod, whose attributes, such as its environmental history and its current population, are misunderstood by many.
 This blog is going to be me learning, sharing and connecting with others about sustainability on Cape Cod, so I think it’s important to start with a clear view of what life on Cape Cod is like.
 Or at least my experience here so far.
 So here’s my spiel about Cape Cod’s people and nature.

 Many friends of mine who don’t live here assume Cape Cod is a wealthy area.
 In fact 13.5% of children under age 18 live in poverty.
 The economy is largely a service economy, feeding and otherwise taking care of the people who might spend a few months or even just a few weeks or days here in the summer.
 Many – perhaps most – young people leave to find work elsewhere, our year round population is decreasing.
-I have contractor friends, and have heard of many stores and restaurants who cannot find workers.
-Some of those friends say we have workers, but they don’t want to work.
+I have contractor friends who want to grow their businesses but cannot due to lack of available labor, and have heard of many stores and restaurants who cannot find workers.
+Some of those friends say we have unemployed young people on Cape Cod, but they don’t want to work.
 You hear anecdotes about people who were let go of jobs due to drug problems, or who had new employees abruptly leave because they didn’t want to work – but I don’t have any real stats of how many Cape Cod kids are living in their parents’ basements eschewing work and playing video games.
 That would be an interesting study.
-We have a major opioid abuse and overdose problem, (Barnstable County is one of the 2 worst counties in the state) which primarily affects working class people here according to a 2018 study by CACCI.
+We have a major opioid abuse and overdose problem, (Barnstable County is one of the 2 worst counties in the state of Massachusetts) which primarily affects working class people here according to a 2018 study by CACCI.

 There are jobs on Cape Cod, maybe just not in your industry